Great Empires of North America, Part 6: Masters of the Plains

 They created North America’s first democracy, and played chess with European empires.
-Meet the Northeast’s unstoppable native confederacy.
+Meet the Iroquois — the Northeast’s unstoppable Native confederacy.

 He was called the Peacemaker — and people would later say he was born of a virgin.